Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 If there is no corresponding class for the element you add the strapping to it is silently not applied.

-In the documentation below strappings are always considered to be part of hashes.

 <div>
     <p>The short form is recommended for readability, but it does setup several helpers in your templates.
     You can turn off the short forms, see <a href="#init_short_strappings">init_short_strappings</a>.</p>
 </div>

+## Syntax convention

+In the syntax sections below the following conventions are used:

+    name      A specific string
+    $name     Any string
+    $name[]   An array reference  (ordering significant)
+    %name     A hash              (ordering not significant)
+    $name{}   A hash reference    (ordering not significant)

 ## Panels